vivasoft-ltd/laravel-docker/README.md

 [Vivasoft Ltd](http://www.vivasoftltd.com)

 If you want to use [docker](https://www.docker.com) with your laravel project, this package will help you to create the container.
-It provides most of the require software to run a laravel application.
-But it provides flexibility to customize your container based on your need.
+It contains most of the require software to run a laravel application; it also provides flexibility to customize your container based on your need.

 ## Table of contents